Ephigenia/franklin/README.md

 * `save` optional save mode parameter that can be one of the 3 options specified in the google search api documentation: `active`, `moderate` and `off`, default is `active`

+## Google Analytics API

+This for now rather basic test exports pageViews or visits from google analytics data to franklin.
+Please see the `config.php.dist` file for an example.

+## Google Plus Like Count

+This test records the number of +1 for a specific host.
+Note that this one requires SSL extension for PHP.

 ## Lesercharts.de Position